eric-c-wood/phenix-user-apps/phenix-app-network-mod/README.md

 can be specified.
 Below are several examples showing how to use the network-mod app.
 A list of modifications can be specified where interfaces are both added and deleted in the same scenario.
-Gateways can be when the network needs to reach other networks outside the subnet.
+Gateways can be specified when the network needs to reach other networks outside the subnet.

 ### Add a network to a set of hosts
 **action**:`[add,delete]`